nerdfiles/myx/README.md

 # myx

 Send a nicepass string to the browser via WebSocket.
+The user who types it in the fastest per round wins like a million bitcoins.

 ## Prepare and Install